 Health and allied health care providers, and students in programs leading to these professions, play a key role in helping to prevent alcohol-exposed pregnancies, as well as in the diagnosis, assessment and treatment of conditions related to prenatal alcohol exposure.
 By working with women who may be at risk of having an alcohol-exposed pregnancy, health and allied health care providers can contribute to lowering the rate of FASDs in Alaska.

 Since its inception in October 2008, the Arctic FASD Regional Training Center has provided FASD education and training opportunities to more than 2,500 health and allied health care professionals and students in communities and agencies throughout the state of Alaska.

-- Alaska FASD Partnership
+- Alaska FASD Partnership (founding member)

 - Stone Soup Group

 - Alaska Child and Family

 - Governor's Council on Disabilities and Special Education - FASD Workgroup

 In recognition of the interdisciplinary nature of FASD diagnosis and assessment, as well as treatment and intervention, the Arctic FASD RTC works with a multi-disciplinary group of affiliate faculty, advisers and national consultants.